pblpez/TFM/README.md

 **Heatmap_network_chip_consistency.R** creates a heatmap representing the percentage of target genes identified in individual TF networks that are also identified by ChIP-seq analysis of the same TFs.

+**Common_targets_network_chip_shuffled.sh** generates random permutations of the TF ChIP-seq peak regions throught the reference genome.
+The permuted regions are annotated and associated to target genes based on the nearest TSS.
+The identified target genes are compared with target genes identified by individual TF network approach to determine the number of common genes between network approach and shuffled ChIP-seq regions.

 ## RNA-seq analysis